Hadamard type variation formulas for the eigenvalues of the $\eta$-Laplacian and applications: Abstract

 \section{Abstract}

-In this paper we consider an analytic family of Riemannian structures on a compact smooth manifold $M$ with boundary.
-We impose the Dirichlet condition to the $\eta$-Laplacian and show the existence of analytic curves of its eigenfunctions and eigenvalues.
-We derive Hadamard type variation formulas.
-As an application we show that for a subset of $C^r$-metrics, $1\leq r< \infty$, all eigenvalues of $\eta$-Laplacian operator are generically simple.
-Moreover, we consider families of perturbations of domains in $M$ and obtain Hadamard type formulas for the eigenvalues of the $\eta$-Laplacian in this case.
-We also establish the generic simplicity of the eigenvalues in this context.
+We consider an analytic family of Riemannian metrics on a compact smooth manifold $M$.
+We assume the Dirichlet boundary condition for the $\eta$-Laplacian, and obtain Hadamard type variation formulas for analytic curves of eigenfunctions and eigenvalues.
+As an application, we show that for a subset of all $C^r$~Riemannian metrics $\mathcal{M}^r$ on $M$, all eigenvalues of the $\eta$-Laplacian are generically simple, for $2\leq r< \infty$.
+This implies the existence of a residual set of metrics in $\mathcal{M}^r$, which makes the spectrum of the $\eta$-Laplacian simple.
+Likewise, we show that there exists a residual set of drifting functions $\eta$ in the space $\mathcal{F}^r$ of all $C^r$~functions on $M$, which makes again the spectrum of the $\eta$-Laplacian simple, for $2\leq r< \infty$.
+Besides, we give a precise information about the complementary of these residual sets, as well as about the structure of the set of deformations of a Riemannian metric (respectively of the set of deformations of a drifting function) which preserves double eigenvalues.
+Moreover, we consider a family of perturbations of a domain in a Riemannian manifold, and obtain Hadamard type formulas for the eigenvalues of the $\eta$-Laplacian in this case.
+We also establish generic properties of eigenvalues in this context.